RayCleanTM Ballast Water Management System

 This remarkable performance is a result of the UV unit design and the unique capability of reducing the flow in extreme cases.
 The RayCleanTM system constantly monitors the UV intensity inside the UV unit, and if it is lower than a certain threshold, the flow through the unit is automatically reduced.
-This ensures compliance with IMO and US Coast Guard discharge standards at all times, and even in extreme cases where no other system on the market can treat the water.
+This ensures compliance with discharge standards at all times, and even in extreme cases where no other system on the market can treat the water.
 In reality this flow reduction is only rarely utilized.
 The table show how the flow through one 300 m3/h RayCleanTM UV unit is reduced at different UV-T levels.

 |Port ||UV-T ||RayClean flow, per UV unit |

 |Brisbane, Australia ||92% ||300 |